Drsheppard01/appimage-build-collections/README.md

 1. Project used runtime -- this is important to me because I am currently using @Chimera-Linux and I want to use AppImage as well.
 2. Project doesn't use repackaging method

+1. [nvtop](https://github.com/Samueru-sama/nvtop/blob/master/AppImage/make_appimage.sh) script was written by @Samueru-sama and you can see how it's simple download deps -> build app -> download tool for building appimages -> build appimage